Ballyclare Mini Rugby section has raised £1,000 to help people living with Motor Neuron Disease.

 A packed fundraising family night hosted by Mini Rugby at Ballyclare Rugby Club was attended by parents and children from Primary 1 to year 12.

-The money raised has been presented to the My Name'5 Doddie Foundation to go towards researching the causes of Motor Neurone Disease (MND) and investigating potential cures.
+The money raised has been presented to the My Name'5 Doddie Foundation to go towards researching the causes of Motor Neuron Disease (MND) and investigating potential cures.
 It also makes grants to individuals suffering from MND to enable them to live as fulfilled a life as possible.

 Each year the Convener of the Ballyclare Mini Rugby Section chooses a charity to donate to.
 This year’s Convenor, Bob Beckwith, chose the My Name'5 Doddie Foundation.